Napa Valley AVA

 “To become completely enamored with something as wonderful as the wine industry is perfect for a true romantic such as me,” she finalized.
 “We are all small parts of the story that wine has played in the history of mankind.
 When you consider the many facets that wine brings to our everyday lives, it is truly a humbling thought.
 Both my husband Tom and I consider ourselves to be lucky to be a part of that happening.”

 From the accolades Clark-Claudon has garnered since its inception, it might be consumers who are the lucky ones.
+We are extremely excited to offer the 2003 Clark-Claudon Tenth Anniversary Estate Cabernet Sauvignon to our Platinum Wine Club Members.
 Enjoy!